trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2020-06-28-Project-Proposal-The-First-Makerspace-in-Siem-Reap.md

 #### Outcomes

-Kids can develop their creativities with modern technologies.
+Kids can develop their creativity with modern technologies.

 Teachers can acquire another tool that can be used in very innovative ways to inspire and educate children.